 |Cold noodles help nuclear-free Korea talks

-Historic talks have taken place between the leaders of North and South Korea, aided by the dish of cold noodles.
-North Korea's Supreme Leader Kim Jong-un and South Korea's President Moon Jae-in discussed a whole range of bilateral issues, including the denuclearization of the Korean Peninsular.
-Cold noodles ensured the talks were conducted in a jovial manner.
-After Kim Jong-un made history by becoming the first North Korean leader to cross the border and step foot in the South, he joked about his gift of cold noodles for his counterpart.
-Long queues formed outside cold noodle shops in Seoul.
-On social media, the term "cold noodles" was trending higher than "North Korea-South Korea summit".
+Historic talks between the leaders of North and South Korea were helped by cold noodles.
+North Korea's Supreme Leader Kim Jong-un and South Korea's President Moon Jae-in discussed a range of issues, including a denuclearized Korean Peninsular.
+After Kim Jong-un made history by becoming the first North Korean leader to step foot in the South, he joked about his gift of cold noodles for Mr Moon.
+Immediately after, queues started outside cold noodle shops in Seoul.
+On social media, "cold noodles" was trending higher than "North Korea-South Korea summit".

-World leaders were optimistic on Friday that the summit would lead to peace between the two Koreas.
-The two countries are technically still at war, having never signed a peace treaty since the end of the Korean War in 1953.
-China praised the Korean leaders for their "political courage".
-It welcomed their joint declaration vowing to denuclearize the Korean Peninsula and seek a peace treaty.
-China's foreign ministry called the handshake on the border between the leaders a "historic moment".
-Many families either side of the border were separated by the Korean War.
-They are now hopeful that better relations between their two countries will allow them to reunite with family members after decades of separation.
+World leaders are hopeful that the summit will lead to peace.
+The two Koreas are technically still at war.
+They never signed a peace treaty after the end of the Korean War in 1953.
+China praised the leaders for their "political courage".
+It welcomed their promises to denuclearize the Korean Peninsula and seek a peace treaty.
+China called the handshake on the border between the leaders a "historic moment".
+Many families were separated after the Korean War.
+They hope that better relations between their two countries will let them reunite with family members after decades of separation.